cisco/cisco-network-puppet-module/README.md

 ##### `enforce_first_as`
-Enable/Disable enforces the neighbor autonomous system to be the first AS number listed in the AS path attribute for eBGP
-Valid values are 'present' and 'absent'.
+Enable/Disable enforces the neighbor autonomous system to be the first AS number listed in the AS path attribute for eBGP.Valid values are 'present' and 'absent'.

 ##### `shutdown`
 Administratively shutdown the BGP protocol.
 Valid values are 'true', 'false',